dnachron/ymutations/README.md

 ## Data sources

-Original information from [ybrowse.org](https://ybrowse.org/), processed and standardized by the DNAChron website.
+Original information from [ybrowse.org](https://ybrowse.org/), processed and standardized by the DNAChron website, and lift over to T2T reference.
 The direct data source is the database used by the DNAChron website.
 For data standardize and clean, and for website use, a little adjustment is made to the data.
 See the [difference with ybrowse](#difference-with-ybrowse) section for details

 Welcome to visit our website.